Get our carefully curated newsletter straight to your inbox.

 As discussed before, Walk-Up buildings have no more than 6 floors and they are smaller than their counterpart urban buildings.
 Smaller buildings mean fewer tenants and this leads to more privacy.

-If you are on a tight diet plan and looking to lose fat, climbing 20 stairs twice a day will do all the good to you.
+If you are on a tight diet plan and looking to lose fat, climbing 20 stairs twice a day will do all the good for you.
 You will lose calories without doing anything special as walking up and downstairs will be a routine matter for you.

 Living in a Walk-Up apartment will make your living routine disciplined and organized – who wants to go 20-stairs up again for a lost item?